robey/font-problems/README.md

     .bmp    grid of glyphs
-    .psf    portable screen font (used by Linux and PC DOS) .h      C header (output only)
+    .psf    portable screen font (used by Linux and PC DOS) .bdf    bitmap distribution format (popular in the 1990s) .h      C header (output only)
     .rs     Rust header (output only)